Foolproof Classic Hollandaise Sauce

 Cook up a creamy, velvety Hollandaise sauce in your own kitchen with just a few simple steps!

-1. Begin by melting butter in the microwave and allowing it to cool.
+1. Begin by melting the butter in the microwave and letting it cool.

-2. Then create a double boiler using two pots of simmering water; whisk egg yolks into one until light and fluffy before pouring into the pot on top.
+2. Then create a double boiler by placing two pots of simmering water over one; whisk egg yolks into the top pot until light and fluffy, then pour into the pot on top.

-3. Whisk continuously over medium-high heat for 2 to 3 minutes as you slowly add warm melted butter, incorporating completely.
+3. Whisk continuously over medium-high heat for 2 to 3 minutes, slowly adding warm, melted butter until completely incorporated.

 Chef’s Notes